maikelpenz/dataflow-automation-infra/README.md

 &nbsp;<a name="deployment"/>
 ## Deployment

+Pre requisites:
+* AWS Account
+* Prefect Cloud Account
+* Github Account

 These are the steps to deploy the execution environment infrastructure to your own AWS account:

 1 - Manual set up of AWS resources
     Some resources have to be manually setup before we can run the pipeline

+    * Set up Prefect Cloud Tokens

 2 - Fork *dataflow-automation-infra*
     <how>